12 Top Music Festivals & Events in Romania for Everyone

 8. Sighisoara Medieval Festival

-Sighisoara medieval festival is the most popular of its type and reached its 28th edition this year.
-It’s known for showcasing local talents through medieval dances, theatre, workshops, and, most importantly, parades of knights, ladies, warriors and troubadours.
+Sighisoara medieval festival is the most popular among the Transylvanian citadels music festivals and is reaching its 29th edition this year.
+It’s known for showcasing local talents through medieval dances, theatre, workshops, and, most importantly, parades of knights, ladies, warriors, and troubadours.

 Sighișoara is one of the most popular tourist attractions in Transylvania and is easily accessible by car (or on a guided tour) from Sibiu, Cluj-Napoca or Brasov, or by train.

-The George Enescu music festival has its name from the famous Romanian composer and violinist George Enescu, a very important figure in contemporary European classical music.
+The George Enescu music festival has its name from the famous Romanian composer and violinist George Enescu, a very important figure in contemporary European classical music, and is the biggest classical music festival in Romania.

 The festival typically lasts one month, starting at the end of August until the end of September.
 Every day different philharmonic orchestras and classical music troupes will hold a concert in Bucharest.

-Big names from the European classical music scene such as the London Philharmonic Orchestra, the Vienna Philharmonic or the Royal Camerata Orchestra can be audited in the Romanian Atheneum, one of Bucharest’s iconic landmarks.
+Throughout the editions, big names from the European classical music scene such as the London Philharmonic Orchestra, the Vienna Philharmonic or the Royal Camerata Orchestra have been featured at the Romanian Atheneum, one of Bucharest’s iconic landmarks and most beautiful buildings in Romania.

 There are many types of tickets available ― students can participate by paying only €15, but the prices can go up by as much as €40.
-Find more information about the festival’s programme on the ”official.
+Find more information about the festival’s program on the official website.

 Back in Transylvania, Jazz in the Park is one of the biggest festivals where jazz competitions are available to the public.
-The international competition takes place from the 1st to the 3rd of September 2023 at the National Ethnographic Park “Romulus Vuia” in Cluj-Napoca.
+The international competition takes place at the National Ethnographic Park “Romulus Vuia” in Cluj-Napoca.

-Some jazz artists that will perform include the Cinematic Orchestra, Billy Cobham and Mansur Brown, but Romanian jazz artists will also be present.
+Some jazz artists that will perform include the Cinematic Orchestra, Mulatu Astatke, and The Heliocentrics, but Romanian jazz artists will also be present.

-Tickets for the whole festival are about 76 Euro.
-Besides music in a natural setting you’ll be surrounded by traditional Romanian village houses and get to know more about Romanian culture!
+Tickets for the whole festival are about 76 euros.
+Besides music in a natural setting, you’ll be surrounded by traditional Romanian village houses and get to know more about Romanian culture.
+So, attending Jazz in the Park can be a highlight of your culture trips through Romania.

 Since jazz music goes well with good food, we also recommend pairing your visit to Cluj-Napoca with a tasty and very informative culinary experience.
 What better way to get a complete taste of the city? (*wink wink*)